Cache Valley Mall: History

 In January 2013 it was announced that both Dillard's locations would close, citing under-performance.
 Herberger's opened at the mall in early 2014, their first location in Utah, in the former Dillard's space.
 C-A-L Ranch opened at the mall in the former Dillard's Home Store space in 2015.
 The mall was sold from Rouse Properties to Namdar Realty Group in December 2017.
 Herberger's closed at the mall in 2018, in a round of 42 store closures prior to bankruptcy later that year.
 In 2019, the former Cache Valley Mall 3 Theatres building underwent heavy renovations to become two restaurants and an event center, with a projected opening date of Spring 2020.
 On June 4, 2020, JCPenney announced that it would be closing as part of a plan to close 154 stores nationwide.
 The store closed on October 18, 2020.
-On January 22, 2021, it was announced that C-A-L Ranch would be relocating to the former Kmart space in North Logan in Spring 2021 which will leave the mall with no anchors left.
+On January 22, 2021, it was announced that C-A-L Ranch would be relocating to the former Kmart space in North Logan in spring 2021, which will leave the mall with no anchors left.

+In 2023, redevelopment plans for the mall site were announced, to include a 150,000 square foot Target store, 346 multi-family residential units, and a 156-room hotel.
+The mall officially closed on April 1, 2024.
+Demolition began later in April, and was expected to last for several months.